 One spouse can ask the court for temporary exclusive possession of the marital home but there must be good reason for it.
 Just to be clear – not getting along with a spouse, a common problem in many divorces, is not a good enough reason to force one person out of the marital home.
 And without more, a spouse trying to eject the other simply because they do not get along might find himself or herself out of luck instead!

-The question will come down to is Covid-19 a good enough reason to ban or remove one spouse from the marital home?
+The question will come down to whether Covid-19 and social distancing constitute a good enough reason to ban or remove one spouse from the marital home?
 Only time will tell as we wait for courts all over to start issuing orders on pandemic related motions to give us some additional guidance.
 And if this New York wife has her way, we may well see other social distancing arguments in family law cases.